-Celebrating its 10th anniversary in June, the Lurie Garden in Chicago’s Millennium Park offers a variety of free public programs for all ages.
+The Lurie Garden in Chicago’s Millennium Park is welcoming spring - and its second decade - in 2015 with a variety of free programs for all ages.

 Millennium Park proudly presents symphonic music, dance, opera, Broadway hits and more—performed by some of Chicago’s best-loved cultural institutions.

-Millennium Park will once again present outdoor movies on its state-of-the-art, 40-foot LED screen as part of the Summer Film Series, Tuesdays, June 24–August 26 at 6:30pm.
+Millennium Park will once again present outdoor movies on its state-of-the-art, 40-foot LED screen as part of the Summer Film Series, Tuesdays, June 23–September 1 at 6:30pm.

 Known for its artistic creativity, the Chicago Jazz Festival is a favorite Labor Day Weekend tradition.
 It promotes awareness and appreciation for all forms of jazz through free, quality live musical performance.